How GO-Global Works

 GO-Global® enables multi-user remote access to Microsoft® Windows® applications without using either Microsoft Remote Desktop Services (RDS) or the multi-session kernel functionality built into Windows.
 Unlike products that wrap features around RDS, GO-Global provides full replacements for Microsoft’s multi-session functionality and its Remote Desktop clients, display driver, protocol, internet gateway, and management tools.
 GO-Global’s unique architecture eliminates the need for RDS components to be installed on Windows desktops or servers.

-In short, GO-Global is a complete virtual application delivery and remote desktop solution, for both Windows desktops and servers, using 100% GraphOn technology with no dependence on the features or architecture used by other vendors.
+In short, GO-Global is a complete virtual application delivery and remote application access solution, for both Windows desktops and servers, using 100% GraphOn® technology with no dependence on the features or architecture used by other vendors.

 Starting GO-Global-Published Applications

 When accessing Windows applications published via the GO-Global Web App, end users simply click the application link in their browser window.
-The browser connects to a web server and runs the GO-Global Web App.
+The browser connects to a web server and the Application Publishing Service and downloads and runs the GO-Global Web App, which launches the application.
 Administrators specify how the application opens; for example, whether the application fills the browser window or displays inside the browser alongside other content.
 Administrators can also direct the application to load a specific document or display a specific image or form when the user clicks the application link.